 We say: So many great things have been said about the Africa Twin since it was re-introduced in 2016 - the proof is in the pudding, and three of the team choosing to buy their own Africa Twin should tell enough of a story itself.

-For 2018, Honda have released the new Africa Twin Adventure Sports.
-More of everything, and wrapped in a paint scheme paying homage to the original Africa Twin 30 years ago.
+Now we also have the Africa Twin Adventure Sports.
+More of everything.
 More travel, more comfort, more upright, more range, more features, more riding modes, more offroad capability and more gorgeous.

 The seat height is 900mm as standard, but there is an ultra-low seat height option taking it down to 840mm.